OpenSRProject/OpenStarRuler-Launchpad/README.md

 Q: My computer says `'java' is not recognized as an internal or external command, operable program or batch file.` or something like that!

 >A: You do not have Java installed, or it is not correctly installed.
 You will need to download whichever version of the Java Runtime Environment is appropriate for your operating system from http://www.oracle.com/technetwork/java/javase/downloads/index.html and try again.

+Q: I got this error: `Error: Could not find or load main class com.dalolorn.sr2modmanager.view.Main Caused by: java.lang.NoClassDefFoundError: javafx/application/Application` What now?

+>A: You're using a newer version of Java.
+Right now, I'm not entirely clear on what your options are, except installing Java 8.
+Sorry. :/

 Q: Java gives me an error message when I try to run this!